 Note: Benefit payments cannot be deducted from the check generated from Risk Management.
 This check is sent directly to the injured employee.
 This check will not be sent direct deposit.

 You must seek treatment from an AmeriSys medical provider listed in the AmeriSys Provider Directory for your service area.
 Failure to obtain treatment from an AmeriSys participating provider will jeopardize the employee's workers' compensation benefits.
-Employee needs to then send a work status to the Human Resources Department, Worker's Compensation Coordinator, IS-4, Room 229, after every visit to the doctor.
+Employee needs to then send a work status to the Department of Human Resources, Division of Employee Relations, Building IS-4, after every visit to the doctor.
 Also a copy of the work status must be given to the immediate supervisor.
 Without the work status form, the injured employee will be required to use his/her own leave to cover the time out.